Venyx Injury Law Logo Colorado personal injury firm lower fee

 I wasn't wearing a helmet.
 Does that affect my motorcycle case?

 Colorado does not require helmet use for riders 18 and older.
 Insurance companies will try to use your helmet status to argue you assumed the risk or contributed to your injuries.
-The absence of a helmet doesn't determine fault for the crash itself — it may affect damages for specific head injuries, but it doesn't end your case.
+The absence of a helmet doesn't determine fault for the crash.
+It may affect damages for specific head injuries, but it doesn't end your case.
 We've handled this argument many times.

 How does the Make-Whole Law affect my Arvada case?